 Gorillas are primates and are closely related to humans!
 In fact, gorillas, chimpanzees, and humans diverged from a common ancestor around 7 million years ago.
 The taxonomic order Primates includes many species of lemurs, lorises, tarsiers, monkeys, and apes that live around the world.
 Gorillas are apes along with chimpanzees, bonobos, orangutans, gibbons, and humans.
 For more on the differences between monkeys and apes click here!

 The genus Gorilla includes two species and four subspecies.
 The species Gorilla gorilla is the Western gorilla and includes two subspecies: the Western lowland gorilla (G. g. gorilla) and the Cross River gorilla (G. g. diehli).
-The second species of gorilla is the Eastern gorilla, also known as Gorilla beringei.
-The two subspecies of eastern gorilla include the mountain gorilla (G. b. beringei) and the eastern lowland gorilla (G. b. graueri).
+The second species of a gorilla is the Eastern gorilla, also known as Gorilla beringei.
+The two subspecies of eastern gorillas include the mountain gorilla (G. b. beringei) and the eastern lowland gorilla (G. b. graueri).
 Mountain gorillas are also popularly known as silverback gorillas.
 Genetic evidence suggests that the western and eastern gorilla species diverged around 261,000 years ago.

-What is the largest of gorilla subspecies?
+What are the largest gorilla subspecies?